 Even the much-vaunted Tesla Supercharger network has gaps large enough that a 100+ kiloWatt-hour Tesla would have trouble.

-In Daily Driving and longer trips on electricity - putting range confidence into practice we showed how a 200+ mile range electric car can take a long distance trip through the Midwestern US with its relatively low density of charging stations.
+In Solving range anxiety in daily driving - putting range confidence into practice we showed how a 200+ mile range electric car can take a long distance trip through the Midwestern US with its relatively low density of charging stations.
 Clearly, it's more possible for a longer range electric car to cross a long gap with no charging coverage.
 It will require careful planning, of course.

 A shorter range electric car can take such trips with extra careful planning, as long as the driver is comfortable with making do with regular power outlets.